edamame-course/docs/_posts/2014-08-12-mac_os_linux_connect_to_ec2.md

 date: 2014-08-12 18:44:36
 ---

-Mac OS & Linux Users, connecting to your Amazon EC2 instance at the command line is pretty easy.
+##Mac OS & Linux Users, connecting to your Amazon EC2 instance at the command line is pretty easy.

- 1. Open a Terminal:
+###1.
+Open a Terminal:

 **MAC Users:** Terminal is under: Applications --> Utilities **Linux Users:** Press Ctrl + Alt + t